 Big business joins forces to bridge Germany's growing skills gap

-More than 36 major companies, ranging from auto suppliers such as Continental and Bosch to industrial firms BASF and Siemens, have agreed to coordinate on redundancies at one firm and vacancies at another, training workers to move directly from job to job
+More than 36 major companies have agreed to coordinate on redundancies at one firm and vacancies at another, training workers to move directly from job to job

 Germany's industrial heavyweights are teaming up to retrain workers in areas such as software and logistics to fill a growing skills gap and avoid layoffs among workers of all ages as the economy shifts to clean energy and online shopping.